|Team||Mercedes AMG Petronas|

 2014 Mercedes: qualified 1st, finished 1st

-Lewis Hamilton’s move from his boyhood team McLaren to Mercedes in 2013 raised eyebrows but it proved to be the right decision as the Briton clinched his second World Championship in 2014.
+Lewis Hamilton’s move from his boyhood team McLaren to Mercedes in 2013 raised eyebrows but it proved to be the right decision as the Briton clinched back-to-back world titles in 2014 and 2015.